appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 <div class="portrait">

 ![Document Sections](./_img/extract-documentation-sections.svg)
+TODO square image with markdown doc on left w/ 3 level section(s), extracted sections on the right with names and parents

 TODO Hyaline scans the markdown document and extracts any sections it encounters.
 It identifies each section by name, and preserves any section level hierarchy it find.